B&R 23: Characteristics

-The boat has almost no form stability: walking on the gunwale, the boat immediately heels over.
-There is not much weight stability either, the 90 kg of the ‘keel’ does not provide enough momentum to keep the boat upright, even without any wind pressure in the sail plane.
-In this respect the boat is much more of a dinghy than a keel boat.
-On water under sail, the boat must be kept upright by active crew work, balancing, hiking, steering and constant adjustment of the power of the sails.

-The B&R 23 is very agile, reacting immediately to the tiniest changes in conditions, demanding a high level of alertness and very proactive sailing by the crew, who must be fully synchronised in all their actions on board.
-Upwind, the boat is able to plane under ideal conditions, however, the best point of sail for a B&R 23 is downwind.
-Being an apparent wind boat, it will rarely if ever be sailed directly downwind, instead, optimum downwind performance is achieved by gybing downwind while reaching somewhere around 150 degrees TWA, which typically results in AWA's forward of beam.
-In most conditions, boat speed will easily exceed wind speed, and in favorable conditions, getting close to factor 2.
+The B&R 23 is constructed to be highly responsive to changing sailing conditions.
+It is able to plane upwind in favorable conditions but is most efficient sailing downwind.
+Being an apparent wind sailboat, it usually gybes when sailing downwind at a TWA of around 150 degrees, ensuring that the AWA stays ahead of the beam.
+In most cases, the boat will move faster than the wind itself, even up to twice as fast.

 As soon as the wind exceeds light breeze, the boat must be steered for balance by agile crew work and tiller work by the helmsman.
-It is not possible to ‘force’ the boat doing anything it doesn't want to.
-In a moderate breeze, under downwind, there must always be room to bear off - should a gust suddenly hit, the only option to keep the boat from capsizing is to bear off.
+It is not possible to 'force' the boat doing anything it doesn't want to.
+In a moderate breeze, under downwind, there must always be room to bear off – should a gust suddenly hit, the only option to keep the boat from capsizing is to bear off.
 This makes overtaking close to windward of another boat interesting.

 The very large sail area demands constant control of the power generated by the sails.
 As soon as the breeze increases, wind must be spilled to maintain balance.
 The B&R 23 is kept upright and steered not only by rudder, but by the combination of TWA, balancing, sail trim as well as rudder.

 The performance of the boat is exceptional as attested by the Life on the Layline Action Index.
 The B&R 23 scores very high, close to the most extreme multihulls.